cea-hpc/phobos/doc/design/deletion_and_versioning.md

 $ phobos undel oid obj_id [obj_id ...]
 ```

-If a UUID is provided, and this UUID does not exist in the
+If a UUID that does not exist in the ``deprecated_object`` table is provided
-``deprecated_object`` table the operation fails, else the targeted OID is the
+the operation fails.
+Otherwise, the targeted OID is the one corresponding to
-one corresponding to entry with this UUID into the ``deprecated_object`` table.
+the entry with this UUID in the ``deprecated_object`` table.

-If an OID is provided and there is no entry with this OID into the
+If an OID is provided and there is no entry with this OID in the
 ``deprecated_table`` table the operation will fail.
-Else if there is several
+Otherwise, if there are
-UUIDs into the ``deprecated_table`` corresponding to this OID the operation will
+several UUIDs in the ``deprecated_table`` corresponding to this OID the
-fail.
-Else, there is only one UUID corresponding to this OID, it becomes the
+operation will fail.
+Finally, if there is only one UUID corresponding to this
-targeted UUID.
+OID, it becomes the targeted UUID.

 If an object with the same targeted OID already exists in the ``object``
 database, the operation fails.